allinbits/cosmos-cash/docs/Networks/testnet.md

 # Testnet

-A Cosmos Cash testnet is available for testing purposes, this document describes the Cosmos Cash testnet coordinates and the satellite projects URLs.
+A Cosmos Cash testnet is available for testing purposes.

+Use these Cosmos Cash testnet coordinates and satellite project URLs:

 ## Testnet Coordinates